20 Vegetables That Grow Perfectly in the Shade

 This is a tiny, incredibly soft green that barely anyone grows anymore.
 It practically demands shade because even a little bit of hot sun destroys it (yes, really).

-19. Tuck in Cauliflower
+19. Mix in Mizuna

-20. Finish with Broccoli
+20. Finish with Sorrel

 Start Your Shade Garden This Week